Sajal92/Forecasting-Insurance-Charges/README.md

 docker run -p 5000:5000 -d rover

 ```
+* Go to your browser and type the url: localhost:5000
+*
 To run the unit tests just run ``` pytest ```
 ## Technology Used
 * npm for package management